8 Zion National Park Easy Hikes in 2023

 Length: 5.6 miles

-Next is another of the easy hikes at Zion, Sand Bench Trail.
+Next is another of the moderately easy hikes at Zion, Sand Bench Trail.
 It’s about 5.6 miles long and is a loop trail, so you will get different views the entire time you’re hiking.
-It is one of the more difficult easy hikes in the park because it has more elevation at around 700 feet.
+It is one of the more difficult hikes on this list because it has more elevation at around 728 feet.

 For one of the more beautiful easy trails in Zion National Park, consider checking out the Pa’rus Trail!
 This hike offers a fantastic view and is right along the Virgin River.
-The trail is 3.4 miles, and it’s out and back.
-The best time to hike this trail is in the spring, when flowers are blooming in full force.
+The trail is 3.2 miles, and it’s out and back.
+The best time to hike this trail is in the spring when flowers are blooming in full force.

 Length: 3.1 miles